 Are you frustrated with your Tailbone pain that is not getting better?
 Are you experiencing Tailbone discomfort while sitting, unable to sit for long time, always need to carry water cushion everywhere you go?
 You are in the right place!
-We will definately be able to help with our innovative and non-invasive (non-surgical) form of treatment.
+We will definitely be able to help with our innovative and non-invasive (non-surgical) form of treatment.
 Cure your tailbone pain today.
-Call us at (65) 6471 2744 or Email to: email@example.com to schedule for an appointment
+Call us at (65) 66532625 or Email to: firstname.lastname@example.org to schedule for an appointment

 Tailbone pain or Coccydynia is a medical term meaning pain in the coccyx or tailbone area, usually brought on by sitting too abruptly.
 Direct trauma to the coccyx can result in coccyx fractures, dislocations, alignment abnormalities, etc..
 Examples of trauma to the coccyx could include a fall onto the tailbone, pregnancy (and especially childbirth, which can put substantial pressure onto the coccyx as the baby moves down within the pelvis), prolonged sitting (especially sitting on a hard surface, or sitting on a narrow surface such as a bicycle seat, or increased sitting due to immobility because of an injury at a totally unrelated body region).

 The coccyx, or tailbone, is the triangular bony structure located at the bottom of the vertebral column.
 It is composed of three to five bony segments held in place by joints and ligaments.